The Role of a CASA

 How long does a CASA volunteer remain involved with a case?

 The volunteer continues until the case is permanently resolved.
-One of the primary benefits of the CASA program is that, unlike other court principals who often rotate cases, the CASA volunteer is a consistent figure in the proceedings and provides continuity for a child.
+One of the primary benefits of the CASA program to the child is that, unlike other court principals who often rotate cases, the CASA volunteer is a consistent figure in the proceedings and provides continuity for a child.
 The Boston CASA Program requires an 18-month commitment.